project-chip/matter.js/README.md

 * matter.js: the core Matter implementation in typescript which is JavaScript only and has no native dependencies.
 * matter-node.js: a node.js implementation of a Matter DeviceNode and ControllerNode which also re-exports all matter.js exports and so can be used as only dependency
+* matter-node.js-examples: Reference implementations of Matter devices and controller as CLI scripts using matter-node.js

 For each package the [API Documentation](./docs/README.md) is updated on each release, but can be built locally using `npm run build-doc`.